Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - Changes the text for the TV weather channel
 - Adds Variable rain and custom debris sprites

+## MAJOR CHANGES
+1.5 implements a full variable rain system.
+This means that on any day it rains, there are now chances for the rain to not remain constant throughout the day, or even chances for it to become overcast with no rain.

+In addition, it adds a new feature: weather systems.
+Weather systems are written to be biased towards sunny days for the first 10 days of spring.

+## ENHANCED v NORMAL

+Enhanced adds in debris in seasons not present in vanilla weather, as well as other factors.

+NOTE:
+- If you need to trigger a sunny day for the community center event (especially important if you use enhanced_monsoon or monsoon), I recommend using the command world_tmrwweather sun in the SMAPI console.

+## IMPORTANT NOTE
+If you have a custom climate, you'll need to update it to match the changes to climates in 1.5 (and move it to assets/climates/)

 ## Notices

 This mod uses harmony to patch functions to allow it to draw custom rain and snow colors.